 - Have helped patients globally in 12-18 months,

 - The treatment helps to stop further damage and deterioration.

 What is Multiple Sclerosis?

-It is a demyelinating disease which can affect the brain and/or spinal cord, causing a wide range of potential symptoms, including problems with vision, arm or leg movement, sensation or balance.
+It is a demyelinating disease that can affect the brain and/or spinal cord, causing a wide range of potential symptoms, including problems with vision, arm or leg movement, sensation or balance.
 It’s a lifelong condition that can sometimes cause serious disability.
 In many cases, it’s possible to treat symptoms.
 It is commonly seen in women and between the age group of 20-30 yrs.

 It is estimated that almost 1 lakh people are diagnosed with MS in India alone.

 Auto immune in nature in which – the immune system attacks the layer that surrounds and protects the nerves, called the myelin sheath.
 This damages and scars the sheath, and potentially the underlying nerves, meaning that messages travelling along the nerves become slowed or disrupted.

 The cause of multiple sclerosis remains unknown; however, there are several theories about what causes it to develop.
 Some researchers believe that an autoimmune response occurs when your immune system attacks myelin within the brain and spinal cord.
 Others think that genetic factors play a role in causing this disorder.
 Still, others believe that environmental triggers such as viruses may be involved.
 There is also evidence suggesting that stress can trigger relapses in patients with MS.

 Varies widely from person to person and can affect any part of the body.
 The main symptoms include: